tiipotto/tii/README.md

 `handle_connection` will return Ok if the connection is finished.
-If Ok is returned then the caller is guaranteed that only syntactically correct well-formed HTTP requests+responses have been processed by Humpty and sent over the Raw Connection.
+If Ok is returned then the caller is guaranteed that only syntactically correct well-formed HTTP requests+responses have been processed by Tii and sent over the Raw Connection.

-Humpty will return Err to `handle_connection` in case of a fatal error.
+Tii will return Err to `handle_connection` in case of a fatal error.
 Examples for Errors considered fatal for the connection:
 * the bytes read from the raw connection do not conform to valid HTTP.
   * For example use of non ASCII characters in an HTTP method.